shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 ## Prerequisites

-This guide is built upon the [plugin base guide](../../plugin-base-guide.md), so having a look at it first won't hurt.
-Having read the guide about [reading data](reading-data.md) or understanding how to read data is mandatory for at least one short part of this guide.
+This guide is built upon the [Plugin base guide](../../plugin-base-guide.md), so having a look at it first won't hurt.
+Having read the guide about [Reading data](reading-data.md) or understanding how to read data is mandatory for at least one short part of this guide.

 You also might want to have a look at the concept behind the [Data abstraction layer](../../../../../concepts/framework/data-abstraction-layer.md) first to get a better grasp of how it works.